-- B. Nothing in subsection A shall be construed to waive, limit or restrict any remedy which is otherwise available to either party to enforce the provisions of this Compact or limit or restrict the ability of the parties to pursue, by mutual agreement, alternative methods of dispute resolution. - C. With respect to gaming not authorized by this Compact, nothing in this Compact shall be construed to limit the authority of the State or the federal government to take immediate action to enforce and prosecute the gambling laws of the State and the United States pursuant to \$1166 of IGRA.
+B. Nothing in subsection A shall be construed to waive, limit or restrict any remedy which is otherwise available to either party to enforce the provisions of this Compact or limit or restrict the ability of the parties to pursue, by mutual agreement, alternative methods of dispute resolution.

+C. With respect to gaming not authorized by this Compact, nothing in this federal government to take immediate action to enforce and prosecute the gambling laws of the State and the United States pursuant to \$1166 of